Quick Summary

 The White Revolution in India, also known as Operation Flood, is a landmark achievement in the country’s history.
 It transformed India from a milk-deficient nation into the world’s largest milk producer, benefiting millions of dairy farmers and improving the rural economy.
 Led by visionary leaders like Dr. Verghese Kurien, the White Revolution introduced modern dairy farming practices, enhanced milk production, and empowered rural communities.

-By understanding the significance of the White Revolution, students can appreciate the importance of agricultural development and the role of innovation in transforming lives.
-The White Revolution in India is a shining example of how collective efforts and dedication can lead to remarkable achievements.
+By understanding the significance of the White Revolution, students can gain valuable insights into the importance of agricultural development, rural empowerment, and the role of innovation in transforming lives.
+This revolution not only made India self-sufficient in milk production but also uplifted millions of dairy farmers by providing them with better income opportunities and access to modern technology.

 The village of Anand, Gujarat, is known for the White Revolution in India.